As marchers and civil rights leaders seek to humanize the man killed by deputies in Elizabeth City, it’s white folks who need to be listening.

 But, like most things here, there are two narratives down in Elizabeth City: one for white folks, one for Black folks.

-Social media in town was rife with a widely shared collage of Wooten in recent days.
-The photos show Wooten playing with local children at community events.
+In recent days, some white locals shared a collage of Wooten on social media, playing with local children.
 “Lest we forget the good a man has done,” read the caption.

 Wooten was a decent guy when I knew him as a child 25 years ago.
 He might still be.
 But the folks who shared these photos of Wooten tend to talk about Andrew only through his criminal record—a list of mostly nonviolent, drug-related offenses—and the way he died.
 The context that white folks would grant to a white person is not often granted to a Black person.